I’ve Been a Ballpark Beer Vendor for Two Decades. I Have a Theory About My Sales Decline This Year.

-This is part of Pour One Out, a series about what’s happening to the nation’s appetite for suds—and what’s taking its place.
+This is part of Pour One Out, a series about what’s happening to America’s famous appetite for suds—and what’s taking its place.

 Ever since college, I’ve been a part-time beer vendor at Wrigley Field in Chicago.
 You can hardly ask for a better way to spend the summer than slinging 16-ounce domestic macrobrews to thousands of sports fans in one of baseball’s most historic stadiums.
 I’ve worked World Series games on both sides of town, caught countless exciting baseball moments, and once carded American Pie’s Thomas Ian Nicholas because I wasn’t sure if he was over 35.
 Plus, after 20-plus years in the job, I’ve basically memorized every single word of “The Star-Spangled Banner.”
 Beer vending is fun and educational!